Kinyanjui-gladwell/Data-structures-and-algorithms-in-Python/README.md

 # Prep
-This repository contains Leetcode problems and my solutions
+This repository contains a bunch of concepts I need reminders on in Python